gohugoio/hugo/content/en/templates/data-templates.md

 These files must be YAML, JSON, XML, or TOML files (using the `.yml`, `.yaml`, `.json`, `.xml`, or `.toml` extension).
 The data will be accessible as a `map` in the `.Site.Data` variable.

-To access the data using the `site.Data.filename` notation, the filename must begin with an underscore or a Unicode letter, followed by zero or more underscores, Unicode letters, or Unicode digits.
+To access the data using the `site.Data.filename` notation, the file name must begin with an underscore or a Unicode letter, followed by zero or more underscores, Unicode letters, or Unicode digits.
 For example:

 - `123.json` - Invalid
 - `x123.json` - Valid
 - `_123.json` - Valid

-To access the data using the [`index`](/functions/index-function/) function, the filename is irrelevant.
+To access the data using the [`index`](/functions/index-function/) function, the file name is irrelevant.
 For example:

 Data file|Template code
 :--|:--